Feeling down and looking for a stress relief game to de-stress?

 Developer: Capcom

 Playing a horror game when you’re stressed may sound counterintuitive—but it works for a few reasons.
 Most notably, you aren’t in any real danger when you’re playing a game, so despite the horrifying positions you are situated in, you are still in control.
-Your body and mind knows this—the nervous system releases feel-good hormones when it recognises that we are in actuality, safe and sound.
+Your body and mind know this—the nervous system releases feel-good hormones when it recognises that we are in actuality, safe and sound.

 There are many great horror games—Rule of Rose, Resident Evil, and Darkseed.
 But The Haunting Ground is an overlooked game, that is a near-perfect stalker horror.
 It involves well-fleshed-out antagonists, a complex player character named Fiona, and Hewie—a White Shepherd that is highly integral to both gameplay and endings.
 Run, hide and evade from the enemies that Fiona cannot attack—that Hewie can.
 However, note that the damage done is only temporary.

-As you explore the castle that The Haunting Ground is set in, stalker enemies can appear randomly.
-Fiona has limited stamina and can fall into panic attacks, in which the screen and music will be affected, making it harder to escape from enemy attacks.
-But that’s not the only way the game instils tension into you.
 Stakes rise if you hide in the same spot too many times—enemies will learn and find you more easily.
-As with other games in this list, The Haunting Ground has miles more to the game than what is summarised, like how your canine companion has to be trained, the puzzles to be solved and alchemy.
-So, to find out more—pick this game up on your desired platforms.
+As with other stress relief games in this list, The Haunting Ground has miles more to the game than what is summarised, like how your canine companion has to be trained, the puzzles to be solved, and alchemy.
+So, to find out more—pick this stress relieving game up on your desired platforms.

 4. RPG Games: Baroque (original Saturn ver.)